WebDeveloper0315/inventory-nextjs-antd/README.md

 This website was built with [Next.js 14.2.0](https://nextjs.org/) and [Ant Design](https://ant.design/).<br/>
 This project uses [App router](https://nextjs.org/docs).<br/>
-This Project runs only in local mode for now, because it uses local mongodb.
+This Project runs only in local mode for now, because it uses local mongodb.<br/>
 So if you want run in online mode, you have to change MONGO_URI in the config.ts.

 ## :arrow_forward: Local Setup